wp-plugins/lightbox-plus/readme.txt

 * No new features at this time

 = 1.5.3.1 =
 * Fixed bug causing plugin not to use correct stylesheet on initial install or reset.
-It was pointing to a non exsitent style (shadow instead of shadowed.)
+It was pointing to a non-existent style (shadow instead of shadowed.)

 = 1.5.3 =
 * Added class based option.